qydchen/Aequita/README.md

   map.data.addListener('click', cb(event) {})
 ```

-Within the callback, I created a Google maps API Polygon class that will be the same as the neighborhood.
+Within the callback, I created a Google Maps api Polygon class that will be the same as the neighborhood.
 That polygon will then be used as a filter to fetch homes in that area.

 ```JavaScript
   let neighborhoodGeo = event.feature.getGeometry();